-The Monument Lettering Center’s Monument Font Project aims to provide the memorialist and enthusiasts with historical information and well designed fonts based on historical alphabets, similar to what is available for the print industry but has not yet been accomplished in the monument industry.
+The Monument Lettering Center’s Monument Font Project aims to provide memorialists and enthusiasts with historical information and well-designed fonts based on historical alphabets, similar to what is available for the print industry but has not yet been accomplished in the monument industry.

 The MLC Font Project seeks to:

-• Catalog the common alphabet styles historically used on headstones and monuments.
+• Catalog the common lettering styles historically used on headstones and monuments.

-• Research each lettering style to give historic context, and where possible list its origin, including designer(s).
+• Research each alphabet to give historic context, and where possible list its origin, including designer(s).

 • Create classifications of the lettering styles into identifiable categories.

-• Create historically based monument fonts in standard formats and tailored for monumental work, keeping the same level of technical standards used for print fonts (which has not typically, if ever been achieved in monument industry).
+• Create historically based monument fonts in standard formats tailored to monumental work, keeping the same level of quality and technical standards used for print fonts (which has not typically, if ever been achieved in the monument industry).

 By the early 20th century, lettering styles in the monument and print/advertising industries in North America began to split further apart, being tailored toward the history and technological advancements in each field.
-By the early 1920s the monument industry began to create physical metal alphabets for reproducing monument specific lettering styles by means of sandblasting; prior to this time most lettering was drawn and carved by hand, taking notes from printed materials both inside and outside of the monument industry.
+By the early 1920s, the monument industry began to create physical metal alphabets for reproducing monument-specific lettering styles by means of sandblasting; before this time most lettering was drawn and carved by hand, taking notes from printed materials both inside and outside of the monument industry.

 In the late 19th century a growing sentiment emerged frowning on the usage of print and advertising lettering styles on memorials, as largely a classless practice.
-This trend continued largely until the mid 1970s, where typefaces created for the print industry, such as Helvetica and Univers once again were introduced into the monument industry through plastic stencil press letters.
+This trend continued largely until the mid-1970s, when typefaces created for the print industry, such as Helvetica and Univers were introduced into the monument industry through plastic stencil press letters.
 The MLC does not intend to recreate these print industry fonts which can be purchased elsewhere, but seeks to create digital fonts from the historical lettering styles created specifically for stone engraving.

 Features and benefits of fonts created by the MLC

-Unlike most monument fonts MLC fonts are created to be historically accurate, well-drawn with smooth curves (not with jagged lines or awkward angles and ellipses as is often seen in the industry), proper and full punctuation marks, and extensive kerning.
+MLC fonts are created to be historically accurate, well-drawn with smooth curves (without awkward or jagged angles and ellipses as is often seen in the industry), proper and full punctuation marks, and extensive kerning.
 At least half of the time spent creating an MLC font is used on kerning alone.

 Standard Font Formats

 MLC monument fonts are available in OpenType and TrueType formats (when purchasing a license you will receive both formats).
 With fonts in these formats, no longer will headstone manufacturers be constrained to using any one particular design software.
-MLC fonts may be used in any software that support Opentype or TrueType fonts, including Adobe Illustrator, CorelDRAW, and flexiSIGN; or design software that allows importing, such as Gerber Omega, SignLab, and Monu-Cad.
-It is unfortunate that most monument design software will not natively support standard font formats.
-The files must be imported, which often breaks kerning and special features like stylistic alternates and ligatures. *Not all features are guaranteed to work after being imported into a specific software, and for this reason the MLC lobbies strongly for the use of programs like Adobe Illustrator or CorelDRAW in the monument industry.
+MLC fonts may be used in any software that supports Opentype or TrueType fonts, including Adobe Illustrator, CorelDRAW, and flexiSIGN; or design software that allows importing, such as Gerber Omega, SignLab, and Monu-Cad.
+Unfortunately, most monument design software will not natively support standard font formats.
+The files must be imported, which often breaks kerning and special features like stylistic alternates and ligatures. *Not all features are guaranteed to work after being imported into specific software, and for this reason, the MLC lobbies strongly for the use of programs like Adobe Illustrator or CorelDRAW in the monument industry.
 In the case of CorelDRAW, the MemorialDESIGNER add-on is highly recommended, as it will transform the software into a powerful monument design application.

 Two sizing options